Vorked/KF3TL/README.md

 - Hundreds of pre and post processing entries to assist in forcing autotranslated content to behave as needed
 - DeepL for automatic text translation for untranslated content
 - Pip's KF3Tweaks text fitter to make more portions of the game fit into text boxes for cleaner visuals

+# Auto-Uploader failing to finish downloading?

+All you need to do is go into KFP2G > BepInEx and then delete everything inside the cache folder.

 # VPN Guide